Review and road test of the Volkswagen up! GTI

 I don't remember the original MK1 Golf GTI of the mid-Seventies and I'm almost certain that you won't either.
 However, Volkswagen tells us that most of what made that iconic shopping rocket truly great is brought back to us by its smallest hot hatch model, the up!
 GTI.

 In many ways, it's surprising that there aren't more options for buyers wanting something citycar-sized with a bit of extra zip.
-If that's your bag, then there's the Renault Twingo GT, the smart BRABUS forfour and...
+If that's your bag, then there's the Abarth 500, the smart BRABUS forfour and...
 Well not a lot else.
 Not a lot then for this contender, the Volkswagen up!
 GTI to beat.
 But on paper at least, it looks a pretty complete proposition anyway.
+Volkswagen claims to have lightly revised it but not too much has changed.
+Not too much needed to.

 Design and Build

+Not much has changed visually, apart from the adoption of the new Volkswagen brand badge.
 Styled inside and out to be an unmistakable member of the modern day GTI fraternity, the up!
-GTI of course boasts the famous GTI badge front and rear, along with other details synonymous with the GTI such as the sporty honeycomb front grille, darkened side windows at the rear and bright red brake callipers.
+GTI of course boasts the famous GTI branding front and rear, along with other details synonymous with the GTI such as the sporty honeycomb front grille, darkened side windows at the rear and bright red brake callipers.
 There are also red trim strips front and rear, bold 17-inch alloy wheels, a chrome tipped exhaust and sporty twin side stripes that are supposed to recall the styling of the original '70s Golf hot hatch.

 Market and Model

-If you're wondering about the price, well we'll tell you it lies within the realms of affordability - £13,750.
-That only gets you the three-door model; there's also a five-door version available for a little more.
+If you're wondering about the price, well we'll tell you it lies within the realms of affordability - just under £16,000.
+That only gets you the three-door model; there's also a five-door version available for £500 more.
+Standard kit includes 17-inch 'Oswald' alloy wheels, GTI badging and the hallmark 'Jacara' checked cloth upholstery, as well as ambient lighting.

 Cost of Ownership

-Combined cycle fuel economy is rated at 58.9mpg - but if you get close to that on a regular basis, then you probably shouldn't have bothered buying this car in the first place.
-The official CO2 reading is 110g/km.
+WLTP Combined cycle fuel economy is rated at 53.3mpg - but if you get close to that on a regular basis, then you probably shouldn't have bothered buying this car in the first place.
+The official WLTP CO2 reading is 120g/km.
 The up!
-GTI is one of the first Volkswagen cars to launch with a close-coupled petrol particulate filter.
+GTI was one of the first Volkswagen cars to launch with a close-coupled petrol particulate filter.
 Its use reduces particulate emissions by up to 95%.
 After flowing through the turbocharger, the exhaust gas gets fed directly into the particulate filter, which, with its special coating, also works in parallel as a regular catalytic converter.

 And warranties?
 Well the standard package is three years and 60,000 miles.
 We can't see why Volkswagen couldn't extend that mileage limit to 100,000 miles, since that what you get on its mechanically very similar Caddy model.
 Doing that though, wouldn't give Volkswagen dealers so much of an opportunity to sell extended warranty packages.
 There's one for four years and 75,000 miles or, if you plan to see a bit more of the world in your up!
 GTI, there's a five year / 90,000 mile package.